JFrancisco37/supervised-learning/README.md

 1. MNIST – simple grayscale digits, low intra-class variation.
 We were able to get good accuracy in the first try with a simple MLP.
 2. Fashion MNIST – slightly more complex due to shape similarity, but we were still able to get a good accuracy in the first try with a simple MLP.
 3. CIFAR-10 – color images with more visual complexity.
 Using a CNN made the accuracy go up
-4. CIFAR-100 – high number of classes and small image size makes classification harder.
+4. CIFAR-100 – high number of classes and more complex object variations makes classification harder.
 Just using a CNN was not enugh.
 We had to add multiple layers with more complex functions for the accuracy to go above 50%.

 ### Best Accuracies and Observations